2026 Regular Session

 - SB 1596 Directs the State Board of Education to allow play-based learning to be considered instructional time for students in kindergarten through grade five.

-- SB 1597 Requires an electric utility to disclose to its customers the costs of storing the waste produced by an energy facility in generating electricity.
+- SB 1597 Requires an electric utility to disclose to its customers the costs of storing nuclear waste produced by an energy facility in generating electricity.

 -